temanuel1/sport-suggest-mcp/README.md

 - "What NFL games are coming up tonight?"
 - "What should I watch this weekend?"
 - "When does the Lakers game start?"
+- "Which upcoming game has the most star power?" ← Uses current rosters

 ## 🗺️ Development Roadmap